SpiderInk/frogteam/README.md

     - add an indicator that something is happening/running
     - There needs to be a status bar/activity bar/Project Panel indicator that tasks are running

+- BUG: sometimes toolCall definitions or results are bad and the process errors out
 - BUG: paste into prompt breaks HTML view until close/re-open (of that view) (data is saved correctly)
 - MESS: generateUniqueId() in WebView HTML files needs consolidation
 - MESS: CSS in WebView HTML files needs consolidation